Analysis | NFL draft grades for every team: 49ers get an A, Packers earn a D

 Baltimore Ravens: B+

-GM Eric DeCosta had a very good draft and is proving to be a worthy successor to the masterful Ozzie Newsome.
-First-round LB Patrick Queen is a perfect fit for the Baltimore defense and second-round RB J.K.
+General Manager Eric DeCosta had a very good draft and is proving to be a worthy successor to the masterful Ozzie Newsome.
+First-round LB Patrick Queen is a perfect fit for the Baltimore defense, and second-round RB J.K.
 Dobbins can split carries with Mark Ingram and improve a rushing offense that already was record-setting.

 Cincinnati Bengals: B+

 The Bengals should have improved their roster considerably, given the picks they had, and that’s what they did.
-They were unwavering in making QB Joe Burrow the top overall choice and they used the first selection of the second round to give Burrow some WR help with Tee Higgins.
+They were unwavering in making QB Joe Burrow the top choice, and they used the first selection of the second round to give Burrow some help with WR Tee Higgins.

 Cleveland Browns: B

-The Browns did well to get T Jedrick Wills at No. 10 overall.
-They have upgraded QB Baker Mayfield’s offensive line in a big way after signing T Jack Conklin in free agency.
+The Browns did well to get Wills at No. 10.
+After signing T Jack Conklin, they have upgraded QB Baker Mayfield’s offensive line in a big way.
 The second-round selection of S Grant Delpit gives Cleveland a playmaker in the secondary.

 Pittsburgh Steelers: B-

-The trade for Minkah Fitzpatrick last season left the Steelers without a first-round choice.
-But they did address some of their issues on offense by taking WR Chase Claypool in the second round and RB Anthony McFarland in Round 4.
+The trade for S Minkah Fitzpatrick last season left the Steelers without a first-round choice.
+But they did address some of their offensive issues by taking WR Chase Claypool in the second round and RB Anthony McFarland Jr. in the fourth.

 AFC South